Accessibility is more than conformance

 - Typically, a narrator describes the visual-only content in the multimedia.

+Some of these services have costs in order to implement.
 Further info and guidelines for video and time-based media can be found at WebAIM’s “Captions, Transcripts, and Audio Descriptions.